Real estate diagnosis: risk assessment for lead exposure (Crep)

 An information leaflet on the health hazards of lead must be attached to Crep.

-If the Crep reveals the presence of lead at concentrations above the threshold of 1 mg/cm², you must do some work before selling your home.
+If Crep reveals the presence of degraded coatings containing lead at concentrations above the threshold of 1 mg/cm², as the owner of the dwelling, you must to have work carried out in the event of sale or rental, while ensuring the safety of the occupants.

 Répondez aux questions successives et les réponses s’afficheront automatiquement